raspibolt/raspibolt/guide/bonus/lightning/thunderhub.md

 * Now point your browser to `https://raspibolt.local:4002` (or whatever you chose as hostname) or the ip address (e.g. `https://192.168.0.20:4002`).
   You should see the home page of ThunderHub.

-* If you see a lot of errors on the RaspiBolt command line, then you have to change file permissions maybe,
-  because Thunderhub can't "access" the `.lnd` directory.

 * Stop ThunderHub in the terminal with `Ctrl`-`C` and exit the "thunderhub" user session.

   ```